kedro-org/kedro/docs/source/06_nodes_and_pipelines/04_micro_packaging.md

 * By default, the wheel file will be saved into `dist/` directory inside your project.
 * You can customise the target with the `--destination` (`-d`) option.

-When you package your micro-package, Kedro will also automatically package files from 3 locations:
+When you package your micro-package, such as a modular pipeline for example, Kedro will also automatically package files from 3 locations:

 ```text
 ├── conf